w3-engineers/multiverse/README.md

 ## Production Deployment
 Clone repository, run `docker-compose up -d`

+Create `config.py` from `config.py.sample` and change things if required.
-Go to multverse code container and run database migrate using `python migrate.py`
+Go to multiverse code container, run database migrate using `python migrate.py`

 Make a reverse proxy for websocket using nginx.
 Enable SSL using certbot for production.
 Add below code under your server config of ngnix.